hust-twj/TinyPngCompressor/README.md

 ## 🙏 Acknowledgement

-Special thanks to the [TinyPNG Image Optimizer](https://plugins.jetbrains.com/plugin/11573-tinypng-image-optimizer/reviews) plugin.
+Thanks to the [TinyPNG Image Optimizer](https://plugins.jetbrains.com/plugin/11573-tinypng-image-optimizer/reviews) plugin.
-Although it's no longer compatible with the latest versions of Android Studio, its excellent design and functionality served as a valuable reference during the development of this plugin.
+Although it's incompatible with Android Studio Meerkat | 2024.3, its excellent design and functionality served as a valuable reference.